adarshjha00/Inventory-Risk-Sales-Optimization-Analytics/README.md

 ---

+## 🧩 Business Problem Statement
+Businesses often face challenges in managing inventory and sales efficiently, including overstocked or understocked products, slow-moving items tying up capital, and lack of visibility into customer buying behavior.
+Warehouse-level demand and inventory mismatches can lead to operational inefficiencies and revenue loss.
+This project addresses these issues by leveraging SQL to analyze transactional, inventory, and customer data to generate actionable insights that support data-driven decision-making.

-## 🚀 Project Overview
+## 🔍 Project Overview

-Businesses often face challenges such as:
-* Overstocked or understocked products
-* Inefficient reorder levels
-* Slow-moving inventory tying up capital
-* Lack of visibility into customer buying behavior
-* Warehouse-level demand vs inventory mismatch

-This project addresses these challenges by leveraging **SQL** to generate actionable insights across inventory, orders, customers, products, warehouses, and categories.
+The project uses SQL to perform data cleaning, validation, and advanced querying across products, inventory, orders, customers, warehouses, and categories.
+It focuses on inventory optimization, sales performance, customer segmentation, and warehouse risk assessment to help businesses make informed decisions.

 ---
 ## 🛠️ Tools & Technologies